ccniuj/optimistic-rollup-example-erc20/README.md

 > Clean the docker volume when you need to restart the service.
 Ex: `docker-compose down -v`

-### Test Optimism
+### Test Optimistic Ethereum

-Before we continue, we need to make sure that the Optimism operates normally, Especially the relayer.
+Before we continue, we need to make sure that the Optimistic Ethereum operates normally, Especially the relayer.
 Use integration test to check its functionality:

 ```bash
 $ cd optimism/integration-tests